-The textbook used as a background for the course is Gregory Mankiw, Principles of Macroeconomics, 4th ed.
-(Thompson South-Western, 2007).
+The textbooks used for the course are Gregory Mankiw, Principles of Macroeconomics, 5th ed.
+(Thompson South-Western, 2008) and David Flath, The Japanese Economy, 2nd ed.
+(Oxford University Press, 2005).
 Additional readings and exercises from other sources will be announced in class, and handouts will be given from time to time.
 It is critically important, therefore, that you keep up with all assigned readings, exercises, and classroom lecture and discussion materials.